 Biosecurity network interventions

-Entry and spread of pests, weeds, and pathogens into NZ is a major cause of the decline of key components of NZ’s biological heritage, including the profitability of agricultural output, access to export markets, and the population viability of native and taonga species.
+The entry and spread of pests, weeds, and pathogens into Aotearoa New Zealand is a major cause of the decline of key components of our biological heritage.
+This includes the profitability of agricultural outputs, access to export markets and the population viability of native and taonga (treasured) species.